Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Depending on the main objectives of the firm (see Section 1.2.2), the values for some of the characteristic features of planning & control as in Figures 4.4.3.1 and 4.4.4.1 will differ.

-• If a company puts the focus on flexibility in the utilization of resources, then flexible capability of capacity (workforce and production infrastructure) is absolutely necessary.
+• If a company puts the focus on flexibility in the utilization of resources, then flexible capability (of the production equipment) and flexible workforce are vital.

 • If high service level and delivery reliability rate are required, there will be no flexibility of the order due date of the production or procurement order.

-If there is flexible capability in capacity, meaning that capacity can also be applied for processes outside a particular work center, this can increase its quantitative flexibility, or temporal flexibility regarding assignments.
-For example, if employees can be moved from one work center to another, this is the same as if each work center was (quantitatively) flexible.
+Flexible workforce, meaning that capacity can also be applied for processes outside a particular work center, can increase flexible capacity.
+For example, if employees can be moved from one work center to another, this is the same as if each work center has flexible capacity of the workforce.

 There are various techniques for scheduling and capacity management.
 The techniques can be grouped into two classes based on the two planning dimensions shown in Figure 5.3.3.2: infinite and finite loading.